Crosby, Stills, Nash & Young: CSNY again: 1988–2015

 By the late 1990s, CSN found themselves without a record contract.
 They began financing recordings themselves, and in 1999 Stills invited Young to guest on a few tracks.
 Impressed by their gumption, Young increased his level of input, turning the album into a CSNY project, Looking Forward.
 The album was released at Young's behest via Reprise Records in October 1999.
 With writing credits mostly limited to band members, the disc was better received than the previous three albums from a critical standpoint.
 It also fared relatively well commercially, peaking at No. 26 (the group's highest chart placement since American Dream) during a 9-week stay.
 However, in a reflection of the shifting financial landscape of the music industry, Looking Forward was most notable for laying the groundwork for the ensuing CSNY2K Tour (2000) and the CSNY Tour of America (2002), both of which were major money-makers.

 CSN were inducted into the Rock and Roll Hall of Fame in 1997; CSNY is the first band to have all its members inducted into the hall twice, although Young was inducted for his solo work (1995) and for Buffalo Springfield (1997).
 A year later, in 1998, CSN were inducted into the Vocal Group Hall of Fame.
 The CSN logo that Crosby, Stills and Nash used from the mid-1970s onward was designed by actor and comedian Phil Hartman during his first career as a graphic designer.
+Hartman later on revealed that he was never credited for his design of the logo, though he wasn't bitter about it but rather found it 'amusing'.

 Various compilations of the band's configurations have arrived over the years, the box set being the most comprehensive, and So Far being the most commercially successful.
 Individual retrospective box sets have also been released.
 In 2007, David Crosby's Voyage chronicled his work with various bands and as a solo artist.
 Graham Nash's Reflections appeared in early 2009 under the same auspices, quite near his 67th birthday.
 The box set for Stephen Stills, Carry On, was released in February 2013.
 Compilation and oversight of these releases has largely been managed by Nash.